Convergence Analysis of a Viscosity Parameter Recovery Algorithm for the 2D Navier-Stokes Equations: Statements of Main Theorems

-\begin{Rmk} Three remarks regarding the practicality of the hypotheses of \cref{thm:converge} are in order.
+\begin{Rmk} Five remarks regarding the practicality of the hypotheses of \cref{thm:converge} are in order.
 Firstly, in numerical experiments \cite{CarlsonHudsonLarios2020, CarlsonHudsonLariosMartinezNgWhitehead2021} when the initial guess for viscosity was taken larger than its true value it was observed that such a choice typically leads to better-behaved convergence.
 The proof of \cref{thm:converge} reflects this choice.
 Interestingly, the assumption is not a matter of convenience in the proof and is important to make in order to guarantee, in general, that the first update produces a valid (positive) and improved approximation to the true value.

 Secondly, the restrictions on $\mu$ depend on the true value of the viscosity, which is not known apriori.
 However, it is often presumed that it is known to belong to some neighborhood of values.
+One purpose for the parameter $\al$ that appears in the hypothesis \cref{thm:sensitivity} is to allow for enough flexibility in estimates to account for this.
 Also, in numerical experiments, $\mu$ is often taken to be quite large relative to the reference viscosity.
 Although the theorem suggests that larger values of $\mu$ require a larger number of observations, the relationship suggested by the theorem is often pessimistic.
-Indeed, \cite{GeshoOlsonTiti2016, FarhatGlattHoltzMartinezMcQuarrieWhitehead2020} suggest that far less observations are needed in practice that what is rigorously required.
+Indeed, \cite{GeshoOlsonTiti2016, FarhatGlattHoltzMartinezMcQuarrieWhitehead2020} suggest that far less observations are needed in practice that what is rigorously required (see also the fifth remark below).

 Thirdly, although we cannot theoretically guarantee that the non-degeneracy condition \eqref{cond:non:degen} holds, it can nevertheless be practically implemented.
 In particular, at the proposed time of update, the condition can be checked, at which time a suitable adjustment for $\mu$ can be made so that \eqref{eq:converge} still holds (see \eqref{cond:mu:proof}) or else, one may wait longer.
-In practice, one can set a rule so that the update is only applied under favorable conditions (see \cite{CarlsonHudsonLariosMartinezNgWhitehead2021}) From this point of view, the \eqref{cond:non:degen} is a practical one. \end{Rmk}
+In practice, one can set a rule so that the update is only applied under favorable conditions (see \cite{CarlsonHudsonLariosMartinezNgWhitehead2021}) From this point of view, the condition \eqref{cond:non:degen} is a practical one.